boluwatife0001/alx-zero_day/0x03-git/README.md

-This is my second read me
+This is my second read me, I was also told to update it.